Getting started

 }

-Handling I/O and other exceptions should be done by surrounding requests with try-catch blocks.
+Handle I/O and other exceptions by surrounding requests with `try-catch` blocks.